deytanisha2023/Child-Right-App/README.md

 # Gamified Platform on Children’s Rights
 - June 2024-Present, University of Calcutta
+# Objective
-# Objective: Built an Android app to educate and aware
-children about their rights in a gamified manner in order to encourage legal literacy amongst children.
+Built an Android app to educate and aware children about their rights in a gamified manner in order to encourage legal literacy amongst children.
 # Key Features:
 - Interactive stories based on real-life scenarios to educate them about the rights.
 - Quizzes , True/False and puzzle games to evaluate their understanding.
 - A PDF section to provide detailed information about various children’s rights for extended learning and reference.
+# Technologies Used
-# Technologies Used: Flutter, Firebase, Flame.
+- Flutter, Firebase, Flame.
+# Outcome
-# Outcome: Simplified legal literacy for children through a fun, educational platform.
+- Simplified legal literacy for children through a fun, educational platform.

 ## Getting Started